Sustainable Land Use

 Rain gardens have the incredible capacity to improve soil hydrology, health, and drainage while filtering pollutants from runoff and providing crucial habitat for necessary pollinators.
 Like any garden, maintenance is required, however, the advantages far outweigh the disadvantages.
 You can learn more about the benefits of flower beds instead of turf grass here.

-In an effort to encourage resident rain gardens, the Village is pleased to offer a 50/50 subsidizing programs for residents experiencing flooding in their yard.
-If eligible, approximately half of the cost of acquiring and installing your rain garden will be covered by the Village.
+In an effort to encourage sustainable solutions for stormwater, residents that qualify for the Village's cost-sharing stormwater improvement program may have the costs for the installation of a rain garden offset.
+If eligible, a portion of the cost of acquiring and installing your rain garden will be covered by the Village.
 If interested in having the Village partially subsidize your rain garden, please contact the Public Works Department at 847-272-4711.
 Learn more and find resources for planning rain gardens on the Chicago Botanical Garden’s website.

 |• Easy to construct|